Before you begin thinking how and where to teach hill starts, you might first be thinking ‘do I need to teach hill starts at all?’

 This really depends on the location of your test centre.
 Some parts of the country are almost entirely flat, whilst other parts are hilly.
 If your test centre is located in a hilly area, then you’ll need to be teaching hill starts.

-From the test centre, test routes can have a radius of a good 5 mile or more.
+From the test centre, driving test routes can have a radius of a good 5 mile or more.
 The test centre’s manager (head examiner) is responsible for devising test routes.
 If the roads allow, examiners usually like to see a hill start.

 Automatic Car Creep Function